mrsyi/Lecture/Lect01/Lect01.md

 ##### 1. Create a new *repository* on [GitHub.com](https://github.com)
 - Initialize your repo with a `README.md`
-  - Put documentations of your project in `README.md`, so other people visiting to your repo will see it
+  - Put documentations of your project in `README.md`, so other people visiting your repo will see it
 - `.gitignore`
   - Your `git` will ignore the files with the suffixes listed in `.gitignore`, so they won't be uploaded to code server, e.g:
     - `.exe`: compiled binaries / executables